 If you plan to take a language for the first time, you should enroll in the introductory level.
 Students who have studied a language and who intend to continue study in that language must take the appropriate placement test.
 Wheaton’s language departments use the placement tests to determine the appropriate course for each student.

 The placement tests in French, German, Italian and Spanish are available through onCourse.
 In order to receive the most timely placement results, please take the appropriate placement by June 1st.
-Instructions for taking online placement tests are available here.
+See Instructions for taking online placement tests.

 The results of the tests will help the faculty of the department place you into the proper course.
 Scores will not affect the status of your admission to Wheaton and will not be recorded on your transcript.